 5. Final Product Composition

-The complete formula matters.
-The presence of certain fats can aid in the absorption of fat-soluble vitamins (A, D, E, K).
-Conversely, some ingredients might inadvertently bind to minerals, reducing their bioavailability.
-Expert formulation accounts for these nutrient interactions.
+The whole formula matters.
+Certain fats help absorb fat-soluble vitamins (A, D, E, K).
+Other ingredients might inadvertently bind to minerals, reducing their bioavailability.
+Expert formulation accounts for these interactions.

 Ensuring Optimal Delivery

-At our facility, we employ advanced manufacturing techniques and rigorous quality control to address these challenges.
+At our facility, we use advanced techniques and rigorous quality control to address these challenges.
 This includes: